-Ventilation in the kitchen is provided by a range hood over the stove.
+VENTILATION Ventilation in the kitchen is provided by a fan built into the bottom of the microwave oven over the stove.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.